pdjr-signalk-plugins/pgn130316/README.md

 Note that ```Temperature Source``` values for source codes 0 through 14 are mapped by Signal K into their NMEA 2000 specified semantic names; source codes 15 and above appear as numeric values.

+## Operation

+The plugin will start processing PGN 130316 messages as soon as it is installed.

 ## Author